JoseRoca/AfxNova/docs/Windows GUI /Menu Procedures.md

 Returns the lengnth of the text of the specified menu item.

 ```
-FUNCTION MenuGetTextLen (BYVAL hMenu AS HMENU, BYVAL item AS LONG, B_
+FUNCTION MenuGetTextLen (BYVAL hMenu AS HMENU, BYVAL item AS LONG, _
-   YVAL fByPosition AS BOOLEAN = FALSE) AS LONG
+   BYVAL fByPosition AS BOOLEAN = FALSE) AS LONG
 ```

 | Parameter  | Description |